 Heemin Lee is an Assistant Professor of Accounting at the Zicklin School of Business at Baruch College.
 She joined Baruch College in 2017 after completing her Ph.D. in Accounting at Booth School of Business at the University of Chicago.
 Her research interests include the effects of regulations and areas of financial reporting quality, whistleblowing, and media.
 Heemin has been teaching undergraduates Managerial Accounting.
 She holds a B.A. in Statistics and Business Administration and an M.A. in Statistics from Yonsei University, Seoul, South Korea.

 “The Role of Academic Research in SEC Rulemaking: Evidence from Business Roundtable v.
-SEC” with Rachel Geoffroy, 2021, Forthcoming at Journal of Accounting Research
+SEC” with Rachel Geoffroy, 2021, Journal of Accounting Research

 -Featured in The FinReg Blog, Oxford Business Law Blog

 Irving Weinstein Distinguished Scholar Award, Baruch College, 2021